rise-summer/guidelines/README.md

 ## Code Style

 We recommend that you define some coding style for your team members to follow.
 This will ensure consistent code across all project files.
-This can be a verbal agreement or enforced via tools like linters, integrations with git (i.e. <a href="https://github.com/typicode/husky" target="_blank" >husky</a>), code formatters (i.e. <a href="https://prettier.io/" target="_blank" >prettier</a>), etc.
+This can be a verbal agreement or enforced via tools like linters (i.e. [eslint](https://eslint.org/)), integrations with git (i.e. <a href="https://github.com/typicode/husky" target="_blank" >husky</a>), code formatters (i.e. <a href="https://prettier.io/" target="_blank" >prettier</a>), etc.

 # General Github Guidelines